-- Exchange of Bitcoin credits for Lightning credits with ZigZag and Sideshift
+- Exchanging Bitcoin credits for Lightning credits with ZigZagand Sideshift

-- Liquidität for free with Lightningto.me, Peernode and Lnbig
+- Liquidity for free with Lightningto.me, Peernodeand Lnbig

 - Lightning Pool

-As described above, the own credit balance on the own Lightning Node is the Satoshi plus the on-chain credit balance in the form of Bitcoin, which is shown as outbound liquidity.
+As described earlier, one’s balance on one’s Lightning Node is the Satoshi designated as outbound liquidity plus the on-chain balance in the form of Bitcoin.

-How can you now get other node operators to provide you with some of their own lightning credit (their outbound liquidity)?
+Now how can you get other node operators to provide you with some of their own Lightning credit (their outbound liquidity)?

-The other node does not give away any of its credit, but it binds some of its own liquidity into your common channel.
+The other node does not give away any of its credit, but it ties up some of its own liquidity in your shared channel.